Founding partner cohort open. A small group of brands and agencies shaping what gets built next.Apply

 Perplexity: highest-quality referral traffic

 Perplexity's audience skews technical, research-oriented, and patient.
-The platform processes around 780 million monthly queries.
-The citation-first design means users see your domain when they read the answer, which drives click-through at a higher rate than engines that absorb the answer into a paraphrase.
+The platform processed around 780 million monthly queries as of mid-2025 and has grown sharply since.
+The citation-first design means users see the cited domain when they read the answer, which drives click-through at a higher rate than engines that absorb the answer into a paraphrase.

 Notably, AuthorityTech's audit found that ChatGPT and Perplexity share only 11% of their cited domains.
 Visibility in one does not transfer to the other.
-If your buyers research on Perplexity, you have to optimize for Perplexity specifically.
+If buyers research on Perplexity, optimizing for Perplexity specifically is required.

 Best for: financial services, healthcare technology, enterprise SaaS, developer tools.